zorowangtt/phdthesis/source/10_chapter2_methods.md

 where $V$ represents either $w_{\alpha,\beta}$, $\log{G}_{\alpha, \beta}$, or $\log{\lambda}_{\alpha, \beta}$. -->

-## Computational modeling for a homodimer _Thalassosira pseudonana_ CP12
+## Computational modeling for _Thalassosira pseudonana_ CP12 homodimer
 Although structure modeling of globular protein with its well-defined native conformation has become practical by using deep-learning algorithms based techniques, there still remains various obstacles to characterize the conformational ensemble of the intrinsically disordered protein (IDP) or the protein with highly flexible disordered regions (IDRs).
 To address this issue, we developed a three-stage modeling technique and applied it to _Thalassosira pseudonana_ chloroplast protein (CP12) with IDRs.